junguler/_image-manipulation/G'mic(stylize)/README.md

 ```

 ## basic usage (using built-in styles)
-we'll start we some pre-embeded images as styles, this is easiest way to use the filter
+we'll start we some pre-embedded images as styles, this is easiest way to use the filter
 ```
 gmic earth.jpg fx_stylize 32,5,0,0,0.5,2,3,0.5,0.1,3,3,0,0.7,1,0,1,0,5,5,7,1,30,10,2,1.85,0 -o earth_gogh+.jpg
 ```